Scrum Master Interview Questions and Answers

 Ans.
-A Sprint can cancel within the event that industry has to readjust to an unexpected circumstance.
+A Sprint can cancel within the event that the industry has to readjust to an unexpected circumstance.
 In that way, it improves agility.
 It usually happens whenever there is something extra important or else necessary that needs the team's dedication and also focuses.
-A Sprint does not get cancelled if the Scrum Team finds it can't reach it.
+A Sprint does not get canceled if the Scrum Team finds it can't reach it.

 14. Explain about Timeboxing in Scrum?

 Ans.
 Assigning a maximum or fixed unit of time for an event is called timeboxing the allotted unit of time is called the time box.
-The main goal of timeboxing is to describe and also to limit the time that dedicated to action.
+The main goal of timeboxing is to describe and also to limit the time dedicated to action.
 Scrum uses this timeboxing for every activity and as a tool that concentrates and defines ambiguous or open-ended tasks.

 15. List the techniques that are used for estimation in a scrum project?